-When considering whether you need an LRS and what kind you might need, it’s important to have an understanding of your requirements and expectations.
+When considering whether you need a Learning Record Store and what kind you might need, it’s important to have an understanding of your requirements and expectations.
 Do you want an application that has built-in reports and dashboards?
 Do you expect the LRS to provide insights to you and your learners?
 Do you want this application to provide analytics on the effectiveness of your learning and training efforts?
 Most importantly, what do you want to do with your data?
 Answering these questions will help you identify whether you need an LRS, LMS, LAP or other type of learning platform!

 If you are considering building a new platform or application (think LMS, LXP, in-house learning portal) that makes use of xAPI data, you might find that using the most basically defined LRS is the right place to start because you’ll need to be able to store xAPI data.
 From there, you can then determine where and how you use the xAPI data stored in the LRS.